thirdreplicator/raku/README.md

 #### Which bucket?

-The unspecified fall-back value of the bucket is "default".
-To change the fall-back value just set assign it a new valu:
+For the aforementioned 4 functions (get, set, put, del) the unspecified fall-back value of the bucket is "default".
+To change the fall-back value just set assign it a new value:

 #### bucket=
 ````javascript